Ecuador moves towards electric mobility

 6

-Mainstreaming gender equality in the electric mobility sector with the help of pilot projects
+Mainstream gender equality in the electric mobility sector with the help of pilot projects.

-E-MOVILIZA is a transformative project aimed at advancing the transition to electric mobility in Ecuador.
+E-MOVILIZA is a transformative project aimed at fostering the transition towards low-carbon electric mobility in Ecuador.
 With a strong emphasis on gender mainstreaming, the project comprises four components designed to accelerate the adoption of low-carbon electric transportation while ensuring environmental sustainability and social equity.

 Component 2: Pilot Project Implementation